CumulusNetworks/docs/content/cumulus-netq-41/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 Check if the kubelet process is running with the `sudo systemctl status kubelet` command before proceeding with the upgrade.

-If any issue occurs, please contact NVIDIA Support for assistance.
+If any issue occurs, contact the NVIDIA Support team.

 {{%/notice%}}